 I started with a straw wreath that I have used many times.
 If you read my 3 decorating secrets for fall you will know what I’m talking about.
 I usually have sheet moss on hand but I was out so I purchased a roll at Michael’s with a 40% off coupon.

 I gathered small twigs from my back yard.
 FREE, I love free.
 Then I tucked them into some of the openings where the sheet moss was overlapping.
-I found the berries in the attic with a bag a greenery so I snipped off some of those to add a little color.
+I found the berries in the attic with a bag a greenery.
+I snipped off some of those to add a little color.

 You could hang with ribbon or fabric like did here.
 I had this fabric I plan to make pillows with (one day) so I cut a strip, folded it in half, ironed it in place and hung it up.

-MORE Wreath Inspiration:
+MORE Wreath Inspiration from bloggers:

 Linking up: The Wicker House